 1

-Crop insurance needs to be in place before the risk period begins.
-Do not wait until storm season to arrange cover - by then it may be too late or prices will be higher.
-Review your crop cover annually as planted areas, varieties, and expected yields change.
+Crop insurance must be in place before the risk period begins.
+Waiting until storm season to arrange cover often means higher premiums or unavailability.
+Review your crop cover each year as planted areas, varieties and expected yields change.

 2

-Keep meticulous records of every spray application - date, time, weather conditions, wind speed and direction, nozzle type, buffer zones, and chemical used.
-These records are essential evidence if a spray drift claim is made against you and can significantly strengthen your defence.
+Document every spray application - date, time, weather conditions (including wind speed and direction), nozzle type, buffer distances and chemical used.
+These records are essential evidence if a spray drift claim is lodged and can materially strengthen your defence.

 3

-For viticulture businesses, wine stock values change significantly as wine ages and moves through the production process - from grape on vine, to fermenting juice, to barrel-aged wine, to bottled product.
-Ensure your sum insured reflects the current stage and value of all stock at any point in time.
+Wine stock values shift significantly as wine moves through production - from grape on the vine to fermenting juice, barrel-aged wine and bottled product.
+Ensure your sum insured reflects the current stage and replacement value of all stock at any point in the production cycle.

 4